aevitas/NuGetGallery/README.md

     git update-index --no-assume-unchanged .vs/config/applicationhost.config

-This should help to prevent unwanted file commits.
+This should help prevent unwanted file commits.

 ## Contribute
 If you find a bug with the gallery, please visit the [Issue tracker](https://github.com/NuGet/NuGetGallery/issues) and